 “I strive to deliver EXCELLENCE.”

 Being the only child, life was good!
-I was raised in a single-family home, and my dad was not very active in my life, until I became an adult.
+I was raised in a single-family home, and my dad was not very active in my life until I became an adult.
 Until I was 9 years old, we lived in Baltimore City, then my mom relocated us to Baltimore County.
-All through elementary, middle and most of high school, I was bullied.
+All through the elementary, middle, and most of the high school, I was bullied.
 I decided in high school to take a stand and not to be like the other children, even when it came to dressing.
-Starting in the 9th grade, I dressed like a businesswoman with suits and heels and that mindset alone provoked the bullying.
+Starting in the 9th grade, I dressed like a businesswoman with suits and heels, and that mindset alone provoked the bullying.
 Thankfully, I think experiencing so much pain, and anguish at such a young age, made me the person I am today.

 “I have always had pride in myself and my staff.
 Because of this, I will only deliver EXCELLENCE to all of my children.
 I truly feel that the staff and children at the center are an extension of my own loving family and I’ll continue to do all I can to help every child at Developing Minds continue to “reach for the stars!”

 My advice to others who have a dream is that “Dreams/Visions only come to manifest when you put God first.”
 Make it your passion, and then put it into action.
 Other than that, it’s just a thought.
-Best way to succeed is to do what you love.
+The best way to succeed is to do what you love.

 I am driven by God, my mother, and my passion I have for children.
-Seeing my children come in the center one way and leaving with the education well above their age level gives me joy.
-One of this year’s great accomplishments and one that fills me with pride was when our children recited at this year’s graduation sharing with family and friends that they knew how to count from 1 to 10 in five different languages (Spanish, French, Japanese, Chinese and Swahili).
+Seeing my children come to the center one way and leaving with the education well above their age level gives me joy.
+One of this year’s great accomplishments and one that fills me with pride was when our children recited at this year’s graduation sharing with family and friends that they knew how to count from 1 to 10 in five different languages (Spanish, French, Japanese, Chinese, and Swahili).
 I am talking about 4 and 5 years old.
-True definition of Developing Minds.
+The true definition of Developing Minds.

 “Our Children Are Reaching For The Stars.”